krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

 ### Prior

 Let's first define a prior over functions with mean zero and a covariance matrix computed with kernel parameters $l=1$ and $\sigma_f=1$.
 To draw random functions from that GP we draw random samples from the corresponding multivariate normal.
-The following example draws three random samples and plots it together with the zero mean and the 95% confidence interval (computed from the diagonal of the covariance matrix).
+The following example draws three random samples and plots it together with the zero mean and the *uncertainty region* (the 95% highest density interval computed from the diagonal of the covariance matrix).

 ```python